flutter/website/src/docs/resources/faq.md

 ### Can I use Flutter to build desktop apps?

-Yes, but right now it's not very well supported.
+Yes, desktop support is in alpha, with macOS being the furthest along.
 We're working on making this a first class experience.
 The current progress is documented on the [Desktop][desktop] page.

 ### Can I use Flutter inside of my existing native app?